freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 310.1

 Moving along.
-You want to know when a customer rented the bike, and when they returned it.
+You want to know when a customer rents a bike, and when it gets returned.
 Add a column to your `rentals` table named `date_rented` that's a type of `DATE`.
 Make sure the entry can't be null, and give it a default value of `NOW()`.

 #### HINTS